 This open lowland forest is made up of twisty, rooty switchbacks and rolling hills.
 There are a few short technical sections, but for the most part it has bumpy uphills and flowing downhills as it makes its way towards the river.
 There are three to four stream crossings with narrow boardwalks.

-runs close to the rivers edge to the left; stay left.
+When the trail reaches the river, the hiker-only Red Trail branches off to the right as the Little Gunpowder Trail runs close to the rivers edge to the left; stay left.
 This section is very scenic with many benches and viewing spots to enjoy.
 There are boardwalks and wooden bridges that cross small streams.
 Because many horses travel this route through the floodplain, there are a few muddy bogs that cover the entire trail.